laravel/docs/validation.md

 <a name="rule-prohibited"></a>
 #### prohibited

-The field under validation must be empty or not present.
+The field under validation must be an empty string or not present.

 <a name="rule-prohibited-if"></a>
 #### prohibited_if:_anotherfield_,_value_,...

-The field under validation must be empty or not present if the _anotherfield_ field is equal to any _value_.
+The field under validation must be an empty string or not present if the _anotherfield_ field is equal to any _value_.

 If complex conditional prohibition logic is required, you may utilize the `Rule::prohibitedIf` method.
 This method accepts a boolean or a closure.
 When given a closure, the closure should return `true` or `false` to indicate if the field under validation should be prohibited: